Histopathology Glossary and Guide to Common Abbreviations

 Cerebrospinal Fluid.
 This is a clear, cushioning fluid produced by the choroid plexuses.
 It is found in the brain and spinal cord.

 Clinical and Laboratory Standards Institute.
-CSLI is a non-profit organization aimed at developing clinical and laboratory standards.
+CLSI is a non-profit organization aimed at developing clinical and laboratory standards.

 CTC